 Have you seen the classic movie scene where Gene Kelly dances down the street performing Singin’ in the Rain?
 He laughs, sings, dances, and kicks through puddles like a child at play.
 Well, moving in the rain is the opposite feeling.
 It is a gigantic pain in the you know what.
+So stay safe and dry with these moving tips!

 Depending on where you live and when you plan your move you may be forced to deal with inclement weather.
 Re-schedule if you can.
 However, it is not always possible to re-schedule.
 It might be months after your desired moving date before there is another sunny day.